Q & A

 Do you take back your pots and trays?

+Yes, please!
 We love to reuse and as long as it is a size/colour we already use.

 Please put them in the Blue Box by the shed.
 Just recycle your small annual pots or any broken ones.